COVID-19 Vaccine Information

 Vaccine distribution is handled by licensed healthcare providers and pharmacies.
 The County of Berks cannot distribute nor determine who gets the vaccine, but officials are working closely with local health care providers as they continue to coordinate and communicate vaccine distribution efforts.

-For information about vaccine distribution in Pennsylvania, check out the following resources from the Department of Health:
+For information about vaccine distribution in Pennsylvania, check out the following resources from the Department of Health and statewide volunteer efforts:

 The vaccine is currently being distributed to individuals in Phase 1A, which includes healthcare workers, long-term care facility residents, individuals ages 65 and older and individuals with high-risk conditions.